ban-ware/sonarduino/README.md

 the ultrasonic sensor to a google cardboard setup, and streaming the output of the program to an android device placed inside the cardboard, we hope to create a game of sorts.
 There are multiple ways to tackle this, and as the project develops, we will comment on the changes and considerations made for this use case.

+The general setup of the hardware is as follows:

+          Pin 2: Trigger //Ultrasonic Sensor input
+          Pin 3: Echo //Ultrasonic Sensor Output
+          Pin 9: Servo PWM Pin //Servo input
+          5V power running both servo and sensor.
+          This can be run on a serial cable alone.
+Ideal setup is with 9v battery pack powering everything, but availability is
+          lacking.
+          This is the same setup as outlined on the diagram above.

 Current progress:

       * Program code for Arduino server & processing written